polysyllabic/chaos/chaosface/README.rst

 4. Configure the IP addresses for both the engine and the interface:
     - In the chaosconfig.toml file, set the address or domain name of the computer hosting the python interface program.
-    - From the interface program, set the address of the Raspberry Pi.
+    - From the interface program, set the address of the Raspberry Pi to 'raspberrypi.local'.
+If that does not work, you will need to find the numeric address of the Pi (e.g., 192.168.1.232) and enter that.
+    - Do not change the talk/listen ports unless you know what you are doing.

+5. Make sure your firewall isn't blocking the ports (5555 and 5556).
+If you are running the interface on a Windows machine, and it is set to be on a private network, you should not have any issues.
+If your computer is set to public network, you will have to manually open the listen port (5556 by default) to incomming connections.

 Initial Setup
 -------------